1. Policy Statement

 f.
 Establish training and support programs to implement and comply with university policies and university standards within their purview.

-a.
-Coordinate and administer the UPSM amendment process to assure compliance with this university standard;
+b.
+Coordinates and administers the UPSM amendment process to assure compliance with this university standard;

 5.4.
 UPSM Amendment Process